13 Fast-Growing Vegetables Crops for the Fall Garden

 A flourishing vegetable garden filled with rows of lush pea plants, showcasing their delicate green leaves and tendrils climbing up support structures.
 Bright green pea pods dangle from the vines, some still immature while others are plump and ready for harvest.
 The ground is rich and well-tended, with a few fallen pea pods scattered around, hinting at a bountiful harvest.
 The scene is bathed in warm sunlight, highlighting the vibrant green hues and the overall freshness of the garden.
 A small garden marker identifies the crop as 'Peas.

-• Days to maturity: 60-70 days
+• Days to Harvest: 60–70 days

-Tips for Successful Fall Gardening
+Pro Tips for a Successful Fall Garden

 For more gardening tips and plant care guides, visit usagardenhub.com.